Pask423/sport-radar-task/README.md

 Firstly, it is by far the simples appcache to indicating failure.
 I could have used some rich model for return types, but I decided that it would be too complex as for the spirit of this task.

-Secondly, I didn't want to introduce dependency to vavr, to get Either, but it will add vavr as transitive dependency fot the users.
+Secondly, I didn't want to introduce dependency to vavr, to get Either, as it will add vavr as transitive dependency fot the users.
 Again, I could have written my own Either like class, but it will force the users to relay on this handling model, which is still not a common practise in Java.

 ### Concurrency support